REVISED January 24, 2020

 IX.
 METER READING – BILLING – COLLECTION

-- Meters will be read and bills provided monthly, but the Corporation reserves the right to vary the dates or length of period covered, temporarily or permanently.
+- Meters will be read, and bills provided monthly, but the Corporation reserves the right to vary the dates or length of the period covered, temporarily or permanently.

 - Bills for water will be figured in accordance with the Corporation’s published rate schedule and will be based on the amount consumed for the period covered by the meter reading.
 The minimum bill to a member shall be equal to the minimum charge for one full month’s service.

-- Charge for service commences when the meter is installed, whether the member’s side is physically connected and regardless of whether water is used or not.
+- The charge for service commences when the meter is installed, whether the member’s side is physically connected and regardless of whether water is used or not.

-- Readings from different meters will not be combined for billing irrespective of the fact that said meters may be for the same or different premises or the same or different members or for the same or different services.
+- Readings from different meters will not be combined for billing irrespective of the fact that said meters may serve the same or different premises or the same or different members or for the same or different services.